The Humanities Help People Every Day

 • Councils promote K-12 education by providing online resources for students, summer institutes, weekend workshops, and other professional development programs for teachers.

-• Council programming excels at exploring, understanding, and sustaining our environment.
-They help communities prepare for emergencies and respond when relief is quickly needed.
+• Council programming helps communities prepare for emergencies and respond when relief is quickly needed.

 Humanities on The Hill